More Rates

 Regulatory actions taken by the Central Bank of Sri Lanka on The Finance Company PLC

 The Finance Company PLC (TFC), a Finance Company licensed under the Finance Business Act No. 42 of 2011 (FBA) was severely impacted by the failure of a number of financial institutions within the Ceylinco Group in 2008.
-Since then the financial status of the company deteriorated gradually and it currently operates with severe liquidity issues, which need to be addressed immediately.
+Since then the financial status of the company deteriorated gradually, leading to a severe liquidity crisis.
 Although, several efforts were made to identify prospective investors and to restructure the company, such efforts have not materialized to a satisfactory level yet.

-Manufacturing activities continued to expand at a higher rate in August 2019, recording an index value of 56.6 which is an increase of 0.9 index points, compared to July 2019.
-This expansion in manufacturing PMI was mainly attributable to the increase in Production and New Orders, especially in manufacturing of food & beverages and textiles & wearing apparel sectors to meet the upcoming festive season demand.
-Further, Employment increased, yet at a slower rate, during the month of August especially with the increase in employment in food & beverages sector while, many respondents in the textile and apparel industry highlighted that the labour availability in the market was low.
+Manufacturing activities expanded at a slower rate in September 2019, recording an index value of 54.7 which is a decrease of 1.9 index points, compared to August 2019.
+This slowdown in manufacturing PMI was mainly driven by the slowdown in Production and New Orders during the month of September.
+Slowdown in Production could be observed, especially in manufacturing of food & beverages and textiles & wearing apparel sectors.
+Although the New Orders and Production expanded at a slower rate, the Stock of Purchases was increased significantly with the anticipation of high demand in future especially in manufacturing of food & beverages sector.

 Pages